(Informal 1-2 line summaries, which certainly should not be relied upon for legal or other research purposes)

 -

-- In this precedential PGR opinion, CAFC clarifies requirements for appellate standing.
+- In this precedential PGR opinion (n.b., the claims were amended during the PGR), CAFC clarifies requirements for appellate standing.
 CAFC first announces the standard:

 "To establish standing, an appellant must have “(1) suffered an injury in fact, (2) that is fairly traceable to the